130U/130U.github.io/website-maintenance/06-public-assets.md

 Files under `assets/` are copied into the official Next.js static export.

 - `assets/brand/` — browser icons, monogram, source social preview, and optimized preview.
-- `assets/fonts/` — approved self-hosted Newsreader and Shantell Sans files, with versioned provenance and OFL licenses recorded beside them.
+- `assets/fonts/` — the approved self-hosted Shantell Sans variable font, with versioned provenance and its OFL license recorded beside it.
 - `assets/profile/` — source portrait and responsive AVIF/WebP derivatives.

 The repository README uses `.github/assets/readme-cover.jpg`, a 1600 × 800
-masthead with a Duke Navy field and the existing Newsreader wordmark.
-Keep its path, dimensions, typography, particle composition, and text placement stable;
-palette-only refreshes should retain readable light-on-Navy contrast.
+pre-rendered masthead with a Duke Navy field.
+Keep its path, dimensions, typography, particle composition, and text placement stable; palette-only refreshes should retain readable light-on-Navy contrast.

 The source portrait and social image are integrity-protected by SHA-256 tests.
 Never overwrite them.
 Generate derivatives with: